dtzinov/ggrc-core/README.rst

 trying to run the application due to a change (usually an addition) to the prerequisites.

-There are two broad classes of requirements for gGRC-Core: cookbooks and Python packages.
+There are three primary classes of requirements for gGRC-Core: submodules, cookbooks and Python packages.
 Cookbooks are managed via specification in the ``Cheffile`` while Python packages are managed via specification in pip requirements files.

 There are two pip requirements files: a runtime requirements file, ``src/requirements.txt``, for application package dependencies and a